GivyBoy/Quant-Portfolio-Tool/readme.md

 4. Sabian Saliasi

     > Rising Junior, studying Math and CS.
 Presently doing research on Machine Learning methods within Quantitative Finance and working as a Software Engineer in a start-up environment as a Machine Learning and Software Engineer at AI Academy, pushing to provide resources in Math, CS, ML, etc, to students from under-represented backgrounds.

+5. Delaney Dvorsky
+    > Sophomore, studying Math, CS, and History.
+Currently doing research on implementing Genetic Algorithm and Machine Learning based approaches for the parametrization of solvent simulations, in hopes of enabling the study of environmentally-friendly solvent groups.
+Interested in pursuing neural networks research and currently studying PDE's and SDE's.
+You can contact me at <delaney.dvorsky@gmail.com> or <dxd894@miami.edu>.

 ## How to Contribute